opensource-observer/oso/apps/docs/docs/how-oso-works/event.md

 - Contract Invocation Daily Count: A snapshot of the number of transactions made with a contract address on a given date.
 - Contract Invocation Daily Fees: A snapshot of the fees paid for transactions made with a contract address on a given date.
 - Users Interacted: A snapshot of the number of unique users (addresses) transacting with a contract address on a given date.

-## Querying Event Data

----

-The event table is the largest table in the OSO Data Warehouse.
-As such, we have created data marts that aggregate event data at daily, weekly, and monthly intervals for artifacts, projects, and collections.

-As event queries may be slow, we recommend using these aggregate tables whenever possible.
-See the [API documentation](../../integrate) for more information about querying event data.